Damonmehrpour/XR-HW1/README.md

 # XR-Projects
-These repository is made for XR course Homework and Projects.
+These repository is made for XR course Homework 1.